robgriffin247/2d_platformer/2d-platformer-testing/README.md

 	- Save the scene

 1. Add a ``Sprite2D`` node as a child of Player
-	- In the inspector, set *texture* to *new ImageTexture*
-	- Drag in relevant spritesheet
+	- Drag in relevant spritesheet to Texture in inspector
 	- In the inspector, set *animation* > *Hframes* and *Vframes* to 8 and *frame* to 0
 	- Position ``Sprite`` with feet on y=0 (*transform* > *y: -12*)

 1. *Project settings* > *Rendering* > *Textures* > *Default Texture Filter*; set to *Nearest*

 1. Add a ``CollisionShape2D`` node as a child of ``Player``